 (3) The Vegetation Protection Plan shall be reviewed by the Planning Director.
-The Director may defer the decision on the Vegetation Protection Plan to the Town Council if he or she has concerns about the plan's ability to meet the standards of this section.
-In the event the Director disapproves the plan, an appeal may be filed with the Town Council within ten days of disapproval.
-If an appeal is filed, the Town Council shall decide whether to consider the appeal by majority vote and may affirm, reverse or modify the Director's disapproval.
+The Director shall disapprove the Vegetation Protection Plan if he or she has concerns about the plan's ability to meet the standards of this section.
+In the event the Director disapproves the plan, an Administrative Appeal may be filed.

 (4) An applicant for a tree clearing certificate shall be notified upon approval of the Vegetation Protection Plan, and shall be free to erect or install any and all barriers necessary to protect existing vegetation within required buffer areas and vegetation protection areas from damage during tree clearing and/or removal activities.
 Failure to protect these areas shall result in penalties as indicated in division (G) below.

 (5) Once all barriers for the protection of existing vegetation have been installed, a property owner or agent shall request inspection of such barriers for compliance with the requirements of this section.

 (6) Upon a passing inspection of vegetation protection barriers, the Director shall issue a tree clearing certificate, and authorized vegetation clearing and/or removal may commence.